 Our podcasts have received the attention of the British Universities Film and Video Council – we were featured in their March 2013 magazine.
-We have also been voted #1 UK Academic Podcast in the European Podcast Awards.
+We were also voted #1 UK Academic Podcast in the European Podcast Awards.
 Across all our episodes we have received over 85,000 listens from around the world.
 You can also read our Simple Guide to Academic Podcasting.

 LSE Review of Books in Brazil: Favela Life: From Drug Gangs to Drum Beats

 Sandra Jovchelovitch, Director of the Social and Cultural Psychology Programme at the LSE, and researcher Jacqueline Priego-Hernandez, speak about their new book: Underground Sociabilities: Identity, culture and resistance in Rio’s favelas.

 Paul Heritage, Professor of Drama and Performance at Queen Mary College in London, also talks about art in the city’s periphery at a circus school in central Rio.

 Other guests include: Silvia Ramos, Public Security expert in Rio and Celso Athayde, founder of CUFA (Central Unicas das Favelas) and more.